sodiboo/OffroadPackets/README.md

 ## Sending packets

-There are 5 methods for sending packets (technically 10, but half are to save you an import of Facepunch.Steamworks).
+There are 5 methods for sending packets.
 All these methods return an ``IDisposable`` object, which when disposed, actually sends the damn packet and disposes the ``BinaryWriter`` and its underlying ``MemoryStream``.
 You don't need to ever use this object directly, but you should put it within a ``using()`` statement, as it makes sure it is disposed correctly.

 - ``packets.WriteToServer(string name, out BinaryWriter writer, P2PSend type)`` sends a packet from the local client to the server
 - ``packets.WriteToClient(string name, int client, out BinaryWriter writer, P2PSend type)`` sends a packet from the server to ``client``